Picard groups of quasi-Frobenius algebras and a question on Frobenius strongly graded algebras: Quasi-Frobenius algebras and invertible bimodules

-We note that in the particular case where $n=1$, the previous Theorem says that a finite dimensional Hopf algebra $H$ is a symmetric algebra if and only if $\mathcal{G}=\varepsilon$, i.e., $H$ is unimodular, and $S^2$ is inner.
+We note that in the particular case where $n=1$, the previous Theorem says that a finite-dimensional Hopf algebra $H$ is a symmetric algebra if and only if $\mathcal{G}=\varepsilon$, i.e., $H$ is unimodular, and $S^2$ is inner.
 This is a result of \cite{os}, see also \cite[Theorem 12.9]{lorenz}.